umeshksingla/umeshksingla.github.io/_pages/bookshelf.md

 **[Resynthesizing behavior through phylogenetic refinement](https://link.springer.com/article/10.3758/s13414-019-01760-1)**
 **Paul Cisek (Attention, Perception, & Psychophysics, 2019)**
 A simpler title would be "Neuroscience needs evolution" but that's actually another [paper](https://royalsocietypublishing.org/doi/10.1098/rstb.2020.0518).
-In my opinion, the best way to enjoy this paper is to skip the paper but watch this [debate](https://www.youtube.com/watch?v=Sx-Hb_Ljx3o) on the topic instead hosted by Learning Salon.
+I found the best way to enjoy this paper was to skip the paper and watch this [debate](https://www.youtube.com/watch?v=Sx-Hb_Ljx3o) instead hosted by Learning Salon.

 ### Meta Science
 **[How do we search for discovery?](https://willdabney.com/post/flight_and_ai/)**